How to Start a Home Staging Business

 - You may need to work weekends and/or evenings, as many of your clients will only be able to meet with you during those times.

 What You Need to Start a Home Staging Business

-- Network with Realtors who can be a good source of clients, but also, a resource for current market conditions.
+- Network with real estate agents who can be a good source of clients, but also, a resource for current market conditions.

 - Prepare a portfolio of homes you've staged.
 You can start by doing your own home.
-Consider providing home staging for a friend or a Realtor for free in exchange for portfolio items and referrals.
+Consider providing home staging for a friend or a real estate agent for free in exchange for portfolio items and referrals.

 - Although you don't need any special training or certifications, interior design courses can give you credibility.

 - Good people and sales skills to convince prospects to hire you and to handle objections or concerns from clients.